openebs/website/website/src/blogs/2017-07-26-openebs-building-go-storage-kit-project-maya.md

 ## How to convert existing projects to have “kit”

-OpenEBS being a container native project is delivered via a set of containers.
+OpenEBS being a container-native project is delivered via a set of containers.
 For instance, with OpenEBS 0.3 release we have the following active maya related projects:

 1. openebs/maya aka ****maya-cli**** : is the command-line interface like kubectl for interacting with maya services for performing storage operations.
 2. openebs/mayaserver : or ****m-apiserver**** abstracts a generic volume API that can be used to provision OpenEBS Disks using containers launched using the CO like K8s, nomad, etc.,